 Nestled in the majestic Adirondack Mountains, the Wild Center in Tupper Lake offers a connection to nature.
 From getting up close with animals such as owls, turtles, and porcupines during Animal Encounters to watching films featuring Adirondack history and landscapes in Flammer Theater, the incredible daily options are perfect for any age.
 Also, explore exhibits featuring native Adirondack plants, fish, and other animals.
 If you decide you want to venture outside, walk along the treetops, taking in breathtaking views of the mountains and nearby Tupper Lake on the Wild Center’s Wild Walk.
 Check website for current hours; price varies.

 See a Broadway Show (New York City)

 Credit:@magicvacationsbylibby on Instagram

 Catch an incredible show on Broadway during your next trip to New York City.
 With shows such as Wicked, The Lion King, and Aladdin, to name a few, there are options for all ages.
 From the Gershwin to the New Amsterdam, there are countless theaters to enjoy an unforgettable performance.
 Whether you’ve seen a dozen shows or it’s your first time setting foot in one of the famed theaters, Broadway will not disappoint.
 Days and times of shows vary; price varies.

 The Kartrite Resort & Indoor Waterpark (Catskills)

-Longing for summer?
-You can find it, well close to it, year-round at the Kartrite Resort & Indoor Waterpark in Monticello.
+It's always summer at Kartrite Resort & Indoor Waterpark in Monticello.
 With an everyday temperature of 84 degrees, the indoor waterpark includes 80,000 square feet of rides and slides.
 Fly down the Krakken and the Nor’Easter waterslides, catch a wave in the Endless Summer Flowrider, or relax in the Empire Bay lazy river—there’s an option for all types of waterpark enthusiasts.
 Traveling with younger children?
 Puddle Ducks is perfect for the littlest member of your family.
 Hours vary depending on the day.
 The indoor waterpark is included with a stay at the resort; daily Splash Pass prices vary.